 Small companies can benefit from ESG.
-As opposed to large multinational companies, SMEs can take advantage of less bureaucracy, of being local and of being closer to the customers.
-They usually have a story the customer can recognise with.
-Hence, converting to green is easy for them.
+As opposed to large global companies, SMEs can take advantage of less bureaucracy.

-Another advantage that ESG has on SMEs, is that when they will have to do a financial negotiation, investors will look at them kindly.
+Another advantage of SMEs is that during financial negotiation, investors will look at them kindly.

-Not only SMEs are concerned when we are talking about ESG.
-There are many multinationals that have started to do “something” for the planet.
+SMEs are not the only concerned when we are talking about ESG.
+There are many global companies that have started to do “something” for the planet.

 ESG: challenges for entrepreneurs

-According to executives, companies are allocating funds to sustainable activities that require time to be made, and sometimes returns are difficult to quantify.
+According to executives, companies are allocating funds to sustainable activities.
+Those require time to be made, and sometimes returns are difficult to quantify.

-However, many entrepreneurs feel that ESG will be the future, so it is worth investing in ESG to be able to be a pioneer.
+Many entrepreneurs feel that ESG will be the future.
+It is thus worth investing in it to be able to be a pioneer.
 There are several areas in which companies can invest to become ESG.
 For example, they can:

 - Improving labour policies